awsdocs/amazon-s3-developer-guide/doc_source/ServerLogs.md

  Amazon S3 only supports granting permission to deliver access logs via bucket ACL, not via bucket policy\.
  Adding *deny* conditions to a bucket policy may prevent Amazon S3 from delivering access logs\.
  [Default bucket encryption](bucket-encryption.html) on the destination bucket *may only be used* if **AES256 \(SSE\-S3\)** is selected\.
 SSE\-KMS encryption is not supported\.
-Amazon S3 obbject lock cannot be enabled on the log destination bucket\.
+Amazon S3 object lock cannot be enabled on the log destination bucket\.

 To turn on log delivery, you provide the following logging configuration information:
 + The name of the target bucket where you want Amazon S3 to save the access logs as objects\.
 You can have logs delivered to any bucket that you own that is in the same Region as the source bucket, including the source bucket itself\.